GDPR Risk Assessment for Stronger Compliance

 - Document and review everything.
 Not only does this keep your records ready for audits, but it also ensures your strategy evolves alongside new technologies, threats, and organizational changes.

-Platforms like ClearContract’s compliance and workflow tools can automate much of this process.
-For instance, you can centralize documentation and monitor compliance across teams using its contract management features, or set automated notifications and reporting routines through the workflows module.
+ClearContract’s Compliance Management and Tasks & Deadlines modules automate much of this process.
+You can centralize documentation and monitor compliance across teams using Contract Management, or set automated notifications and reporting routines through Tasks & Deadlines.
 This approach simplifies monitoring obligations under frameworks like GDPR or ISO 27001 without adding manual overhead.

 Why Ongoing GDPR Risk Assessment Is So Valuable